Can lay up to 7500 eggs

 “A natterjack toad can lay up to 7500 eggs in a single clutch”

-The natterjack toad is native to Europe.
+The Natterjack toad is native to Europe.
 It looks a lot like a common toad with the exception of a vertical yellow line on its back.
-It’s carnivore eating woodlice, worms, and spiders.
+It’s carnivores eating woodlice, worms, and spiders.
 These amphibians are active at night looking for prey.
 Their lifespan is 15 to 20 years.

 5 Incredible Natterjack Facts!

 - This amphibian is known as the running toad because of the speedy way it crawls instead of hops

 - The sound of its loud call can travel up to three miles

 - They have a lifespan going up to 20 years

 - They live in a habitat with marshes and sand dunes

 - This amphibian display the same colors as a common toad but with a yellow stripe down its back